cujojs/wire/docs/concepts.md

 ### Assembling applications

-Wire.js allows assembling large application spec in a modular way using the `$imports` keyword.
+In addition to [Application composition](#application-composition), Wire.js helps you assemble large application from parts using the `$imports` keyword.

+You may decide to decompose your large application into domains (transacting, settling, accounting, ...).
+You may also decide to decompose each domain into layers (presentation, business, infrastructure, ...).
+Let's call a layer of a domain an *application part*.
+Each application part would be developed, tested and wired in isolation.

-Let's assume you are developing modules and each module has its own spec.
-To build an application, you will select the appropriate modules and assemble them together.
-To do so, all you need is import the spec of each selected module within the spec of the final application.
+To build an application, you will select the appropriate parts and assemble them together.
+To do so, all you need is import the spec of each selected part within the spec of the final application.

 The spec of the final application would be as follows: